orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

 Each `<form>` element contains:

+- `<application-name>`
+- `<form-name>`
-* All the elements inside the form metadata instance of the corresponding form definition, which can be retrieved with the following XPath expression: `/xh:html/xh:head/xf:model/xf:instance[@id = 'fr-form-metadata']/metadata/*`, [SINCE Orbeon Forms 2016.1] except the `<description>` and `<migration>` elements.
+- All the elements inside the *form metadata* instance of the corresponding form definition
+    - This can be retrieved with the following XPath expression:
+      `/xh:html/xh:head/xf:model/xf:instance[@id = 'fr-form-metadata']/metadata/*`
+    - [SINCE Orbeon Forms 2016.1]
+        - The `<description>` and `<migration>` elements are excluded.
+- `<last-modified-time>`
-* A `<last-modified-time>` element.
-[SINCE Orbeon Forms 4.4]
+    - [SINCE Orbeon Forms 4.4]
+    - [UNTIL Orbeon Forms 4.10.x]
+        - last modification date/time for the app/form combination
+    - [SINCE Orbeon Forms 2016.1]
+        - last modification date/time for the app/form/version combination
+- `<form-version>`
+    - [SINCE Orbeon Forms 2016.1]
-* A `<form-version>` element, when using a relational database (as the implementation of the persistence API for eXist [doesn't support versioning yet](https://github.com/orbeon/orbeon-forms/issues/1524)).
-[SINCE Orbeon Forms 2016.1]
+    - When using a relational database, as the implementation of the persistence API for eXist [doesn't support versioning yet](https://github.com/orbeon/orbeon-forms/issues/1524)

-[SINCE: Orbeon Forms 4.3] Optionally, an app name or both an app name and form name can be specified on the URL.
-In that case, the API only returns information about published forms in that specific app, or that specific app and form is returned.

-* When an app specified, the URL looks like `/fr/service/persistence/form/[APP_NAME]`.
-* When both an app and form name are specified, the URL looks like `/fr/service/persistence/form/[APP_NAME]/[FORM_NAME]`.
+    - contains the highest published version number